tylerhcarter/tylerhcarter.github.io/_posts/2023-09-09-aws-signing.md

 ---
 layout: post
-title:  "How AWS Verify Your Identity"
+title:  "How to Verify Your Identity in AWS"
 ---

 If you're an AWS developer, you likely make many privileged requests to AWS using